-The Grit C Y Series and the C I Series are exactly the same scooters except for their bars.
-The C Y has Grit’s Yeh Yeh Yeh bars and the C I has Grit’s Invader bars so it’s a matter of choice over which design you prefer.
+C Series - Discontinued - The two models in this range are exactly the same except for their bars.
+The C Y has Yeh Yeh Yeh bars and the C I has Invader bars so it’s a matter of choice over which design you prefer.
 You get the set up you would expect on a scooter at around this price point £100-£110.
-Flex brake, Grit Alloy core wheels, triple clamp and heat treated alloy deck.
-Perfect for those looking to upgrade or start out on a stunt scooter, these are limited editions so once gone they are gone for good.
+Flex brake, alloy core wheels, triple clamp and heat treated deck.
+Perfect for those looking to upgrade or start out, these are limited editions so once gone they are gone for good.

 Elite - Now Grit Scooters really step up to the next level with the Elite.
 Abec 9 bearings, new 100mm 2 colour mixed PU Wheels, new Alloy Handlebar, 530mm wide and 550mm High and a Threadless Neco headset with sealed bearings.
 The newest model to hit the streets is the 2015 version released late 2014.
 What also sets this model apart is the Skeletonized down tube and two tone grips.
 At around £130 this model is also lightweight at approx 4.1kg so is idea for riders who know how to pull a trick or two.

 Tremor - This is the first of the Grit models to offer a new 110mm alloy core wheel that is becoming increasing popular these days.
 With a cut out head tube favoured on high end scooters thus also reducing overall weight this is a pro scooter for around the £150 price point.